5.4 Competitor Usability Testing

 -

 Validate before building.
-Before committing engineering effort to any opportunity, test it via a generative product method such as a Solution Interview or Concierge Test.
-Tomer Sharon’s running guidance is to keep validating the problem framing for as long as it is cheap to do so (Sharon, Validating Product Ideas); the same applies to opportunities surfaced from competitor sessions.
-Dan Olsen’s product-market fit framing — problem space before solution space — gives you the discipline to resist building a feature just because a competitor lacks it (Olsen, The Lean Product Playbook).
+Before committing engineering effort to any opportunity, test it with a generative product method such as a Solution Interview or Concierge Test.
+Keep validating the problem for as long as it is cheap to do so, and resist building a feature just because a competitor lacks it — confirm the problem is worth solving first.

-- Hawthorne effect (the observer effect) Participants behave differently when they know they are being watched.
+- Observer effect Participants behave differently when they know they are being watched.
 Frame the session as testing the product, not the person, and resist coaching mid-task.

-- Confirmation bias Researchers sometimes write tasks or post-task questions in a way that confirms what they already believe about the competitor.
-Have a second person review your task list before you run sessions.
+- Confirmation bias You may write tasks or follow-up questions in a way that confirms what you already believe about a competitor’s weakness.
+Have a second person review your task list and questions before you run sessions.

 - AI analysis substitution A model-generated summary of session recordings is not a substitute for watching the sessions.
 Watch at least the first three sessions yourself before relying on any tooling to surface the rest.